riyamhatre/risknet/README.md

 To update the version:
 1. Reset the code from the previous version (if necessary)
 - `rm -rf dist build` to remove build folder
-- manually remove "egg-info" folder.
+- manually remove the "risknet.egg-info" folder.
 This will change `src` to `src/risknet`.
 2. Update setup.cfg's version number depending on if major, minor, or bug change
 3. Rerun `python3 -m build` (you should get a new dist folder + egg folder in \src)
    - THIS SHOULD CREATE A NEW binary file where version is UPDATED